3 Data-Forward Strategies Risk Managers Can Use to Engage with the C-Suite

 Risk managers can take this one step further by showing the data of how many claims were reduced by a certain action, such as implementing a particular safety feature.
 If a loss does occur, analyzing claims data can help CFOs and other executives understand the value of a strong insurance program and how it helped the business recover quickly and with minimal business interruption.

 Additionally, data can help risk managers assess their incident response plans and identify whether their approach was successful and why.
-Sharing those results with executives can help those executives understand the value of creating and optimizing response plans, investing in risk management, and purchasing insurance to ensure they’re financially protected in the event of a loss.
+Sharing those results with executives can help those executives understand the value of risk management through creating and optimizing response plans, investing in risk management, and purchasing insurance to ensure they’re financially protected in the event of a loss.

 2. Pitch Strategic Program Investments to Minimize Risk.